The Rowney Trust

 This funder does not have a public application process.

 The Rowney Trust “makes charitable grants, but does not often make grants to charities with which the trustees are not already acquainted personally.”
-This means the trust operates on an invitation-only or relationship-based model, with grants typically awarded to organizations already known to the trustees through their personal networks and connections.
+This means the trust operates on an invitation-only or relationship-based model, with grants typically awarded to organisations already known to the trustees through their personal networks and connections.

 Getting on Their Radar

-The trust's connection to the Southill Park estate and the Whitbread family's longstanding presence in Bedfordshire suggests that local organizations in this area with established community presence may have better prospects of coming to the trustees' attention through shared community connections.
+The trust's connection to the Southill Park estate and the Whitbread family's longstanding presence in Bedfordshire suggests that local organisations in this area with established community presence may have better prospects of coming to the trustees' attention through shared community connections.

 Application Success Factors